 You could be on your knees a lot when setting up fireworks.
 A comfy pad such as used in gardening is useful here.

 Every firer should have a torch.
 It’s useful to take some spare batteries too and even better to have a few spare torches in case of problems.
 Head torches can be very useful for firework displays since they leave both hands free.

-We recommend a good supply of portfires even if you’re using an alternative lighting method.
+I recommend a good supply of portfires even if you’re using an alternative lighting method.
 Using gas torches?
 What if they run out of gas, break, or get clogged up with soot?
 Using an electric ignition system?
 What if it doesn’t work or the batteries fail?
 You get the point.
 Allow enough portfires for each firer with enough running time for your display and some to spare.